Astropy Credits

 NASA

-NASA has awarded funding for the Astropy Project through the "ROSES E.7 (Support for Open Source Tools, Frameworks, and Libraries)" program.
-This funding is used in particular to support ongoing infrastructure work, help with maintaining the core package, and to support the ecosystem of affiliated packages.
+NASA has awarded funding for the Astropy Project through the "ROSES E.7 (Support for Open Source Tools, Frameworks, and Libraries)" program (2021) and the Open-Source Tools, Frameworks, and Libraries" foundation award (2024).
+This funding is used to support ongoing infrastructure work, help with maintaining the core package, and to support the ecosystem of affiliated packages.
 This grant helps to ensure that Astropy remains a sustainable project.

 Chandra X-ray Center (CXC)